canjs/canjs/guides/state.md

 		this.attr('delivery', {});
 		this.attr('order', {});
 		this.attr('issues', {});
-		//--> Remove the hard-coded reference to "Spago"
+		//--> Remove the hard-coded reference to "Spago" which is now passed in from the Application State
+		//this.attr('restaurantName', 'Spago');
-		//    This is now passed in from the Application State this.attr('menus', new RestaurantMenusModel.List({id: 1}));
+		this.attr('menus', new RestaurantMenusModel.List({id: 1}));
 	},
 	...